7 Data Collection Methods, Examples, and Tools

 7 methods for data collection (with examples)

-When you’re gathering data, choosing the right method can make a big difference.
-Let’s break down seven common methods for data collection, with some real-world examples and a look at the benefits and drawbacks of each.
+When you’re gathering data, choosing the right form of data collection can make a big difference.
+Let’s break down seven common methods with some real-world examples of data collection and a look at the benefits and drawbacks of each.

 1. Surveys